Open

 Activities funded

-- Technology and knowledge transfer activities.
+- Technology and knowledge transfer activities

 Documents Needed

-- Project Summary Form
+- Project Summary Form and a high-level budget in a separate document

 Eligibility